Kitware/scriptconfig/README.rst

 Example Script
 --------------

-Scriptconfig to define a flat configuration dictionary with values that can be specified via Python keyword arguments, command line parameters, or a yaml config file.
+Scriptconfig is used to define a flat configuration dictionary with values that can be specified via Python keyword arguments, command line parameters, or a yaml config file.
 Consider the following script that prints its config, opens a file, computes its hash, and then prints it to stdout.